roeechen96/DL---home-assignment/README.md

 # Home Assignment for Hord and TokensFarm Automated Tests

-This project contains automated tests for the **Hord** and **TokensFarm** web applications.
-These tests verify the functionality and visibility of key components, such as sidebars, dropdowns, and specific sections like FAQ and Last Airdrops.

-## The project took approximately 9 hours to complete
+The project took approximately 9 hours to complete

 ## Table of Contents